Frequently Asked Questions

 Other Food Related Resources:

-The GW Dining Meal Prep Guide is a beginner's guide to shopping, preparing, and portioning out budget-friendly meals.
+The GW Dining Meal Prep Guide (PDF) is a beginner's guide to shopping, preparing, and portioning out budget-friendly meals.
 This guide is designed to help students learn how to strategically grocery shop to prepare meals for the week.
 With grocery shopping lists, step-by-step cooking instructions, and planning tips, you will be sure to be a meal prepping master after reading!
-Click here for a pdf version.

-The 5 Ingredients or Less cookbook was curated with the college student in mind.
+The 5 Ingredients or Less cookbook (PDF) was curated with the college student in mind.
 Cooking in college can be challenging; this cookbook is designed to be a great resource for students looking to learn more about cooking.
 5 Ingredients or Less is your new go-to for easy, healthy, and delicious recipes, as well as many tips and tricks on how to cook with a college schedule and budget!
-You can find a pdf version here and a printed version in all residental hall community kitchens across campus.
+A printed version is available in all residential hall community kitchens across campus.

 The GW Dining Budgeting App is located within the GW Mobile App under the "Dining" options.
 The app displays how much dining cash you have remaining on your GWorld card.
 In addition, the app will break down what your weekly and daily spending should be to stay on budget to have sufficient funds for the whole semester.
 This is a great tool to esnure that each week you stick to your budget and if you fall off track, the app is there to help you get right back on budget!